 At Silvertrees Academy, it is our intent that we make music an enjoyable learning experience.
 Music is a powerful, unique form of communication that can change the way pupils feel, think and act.
 It enables personal expression, reflection and emotional development.
 Our children will be inspired and engaged by their music education.
 They will learn that music is a universal language that embodies one of the highest forms of creativity.
-All children are given the opportunity to compose and create as well as play and perform using a variety of instruments.
-We teach them to listen and to appreciate different forms of music and through singing songs, children learn about the structure and organisation of music.
+All children are given the opportunity to compose and create, as well as play and perform using a range of instruments.
+We teach them to listen and to appreciate different forms of music.
+Through singing songs, children learn about the structure and organisation of music.
 Our music education aims to engage and inspire pupils to develop a love of music through a progressive curriculum.
 As an integral part of culture, past and present, music helps people understand themselves, and relate to others - forging important links between the home, school and the wider world.
-We are committed to ensuring children understand the value and importance of music in the wider community and are able to use their musical skills, knowledge, and experiences to involve themselves in music, in a variety of different contexts
+We are committed to ensuring children understand the value and importance of music in the wider community and are able to use their musical skills, knowledge, and experiences to involve themselves in music, in a variety of different contexts.

 The aims of teaching music in our school are:

 To enjoy and have an appreciation for music.

 To listen to, review and evaluate music across a range of genres, styles and traditions.